Job Seeker FAQs

 Do employers provide housing?
 What if I want to accept a job offer but the employer doesn't offer housing?

 As a rule, employers do not provide housing for employees.
-However, some employers do offer on-site or nearby housing.
-Visit the Employee Housing Offered category to see a list of available jobs for which housing is offered, or check out the Door County Seasonal Housing Facebook page for more information on area housing options.
+However, some employers do offer employee housing.
+Visit the Employee Housing Offered category to see a list of available jobs that are currently able to offer housing opportunities.

 ---